borispovod/lisk-dapps-docs/README.md

 ## Lisk Dapps

 Lisk Dapps are blockchain based applications which operate on their own custom sidechain.
-Allowing developers to create decentralized applications which use XCR or BTC as an internal currency / token.
+Allowing developers to create decentralized applications which use LISK or BTC as an internal currency / token.

 Each Dapp has its own unique private sidechain which operates in synchronization with the Lisk block time and current block height.